diku-dk/alpacc/README.md

 A special terminal is `ignore` which is a terminal that will always be removed before the terminals are given to the parser or the terminals are returned.

 ## Nonterminals
 Nonterminals must be named with `UPPERCASE` letters by the possible right-hand productions.
 A production can result in different right-hand side separated by `|`.
 These right-hand sides are sequences of nonterminals and terminals separated by whitespace.
+The first production defined is the starting production for the grammar.

 ## Example
 The following grammar is found in [grammars/paper_grammar.cg](grammars/paper_grammar.cg).